-Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs and French Bulldogs. (see French Bulldog page for Frenchies)
+Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 They are smaller size bulldogs.

-Keith's newest male, Spike (Chloe's son) is a rare blue with tan points.
-He will be bred to Honey, Dottie, and Phebe eventually.
-Photos at 8 months old below (not very good pictures, one he is on the chair.)
-He is an average size Bulldog.
+Keith's young male, Spike (Chloe's son) is a rare blue with tan points, terrible photo!
+He is unrelated to Honey, Dottie, Phebe, and Phebes puppy.
+Photos at 8 months old below.
+He is an average size Bulldog, about 65 to 70 pounds.

 History of how Flint Creek started